striver-80/Titanic_survival_prediction_using_logistic_regression/README.md

 The model is evaluated on the basis of the accuracy_score and on the basis of confusion matrix.

 ## Performance:
-The predicted values for training dataset and for test dataset have been saved in the train_submission.csv and test_submission.csv files respectively.
+The predicted values for training dataset and for test dataset have been saved in the train_result.csv and test_result.csv files respectively.